Branding for Builders

 - Something bigger.
 Many teams struggle with this part of the exercise.
 My coaching: Think Big.
 Apple delivers revolutionary innovation, Nike enables customers to fulfill their full human potential, and SpaceX is working to save the human race by colonizing Mars.
 The “something bigger” is meant to inspire your team to build a great product and company over fifty years.

-While many regard brand as amorphous and hard to measure, Netflix did its best to measure its impact.
+While many regard the brand as amorphous and hard to measure, Netflix did its best to measure its impact.
 We continually A/B tested different positioning and branding approaches on the non-member homepage.
 We focused on two key metrics:

 1.)
 Trials/Visitors.
 Historically, 2% of visitors to the non-member site started a free trial.